 The same month, a New York woman murdered Sunando Sen, who was Hindu, by pushing him into the path of an oncoming subway train; she killed Sen because she believed he was Muslim.
 “I pushed a Muslim off the train tracks because I hate Hindus and Muslims,” she said.
 “Ever since 2001 when they put down the Twin Towers, I’ve been beating them up.”

 In May 2013, Oklahoma became the sixth state to approve anti-Shariah measures in their legislation regarding state courts.
-According to the Religion News Service, 51 similar bills have been advocated in 23 states since 2011.
+According to the Religion News Service, 51 similar bills have been advocated in 23 state since 2011.
 Also in May 2013, Dearborn, Michigan’s Muslim community canceled Dearborn’s world-famous Arab International Festival over concerns about violent retaliation.
 Although it has been nearly twelve years since the attacks of 9/11, the American Muslim community continues to face significant hate, vandalism, violence, and rejection by the mainstream American community.

 In 2003, the Sikh Coalition—which aims to promote Sikh identity and interpret the religion for the general public—reflected upon the Sikh community’s accomplishments in North America.
 Achievements mentioned included a young Sikh being allowed to eat dinner in a restaurant wearing his turban, thousands of police officers undergoing training to understand and appreciate the Sikh faith, and the May 2004 court order to reinstate a Sikh police officer, Jasjit Singh Jaggi (who had opted to resign from his job in 2002 after being ordered by supervisors to shave his beard and abandon his religious turban).